 - We have very few textbooks for classes taught at WTAMU.
 Ask for assistance at the Research & Access Desk.

 - Texas State approved K-12 textbooks are in the Instructional Resource Center on the first floor of the library.

 Books to be read to young children, to be used for elementary educators, or for pleasure reading are all in the collection.
 To find them:

 - Search the online catalog and narrow your results by selecting Youth Shelves or Old Main Room 214 Williams Children's Literature Collection under "Shelving Location."

 - Browse the shelves in either the Instructional Resource Center or the Youth Shelves.

 If you are among those who believe that settling down with a good book is relaxing, we can help.

 - Browse the paperback shelves, located near the coffee shop seating area.

-- Browse the New Books shelves, located near the Circulation desk.
+- Browse the New Books shelves, located near the Research & Access desk.

-- Ask for suggestions at the Reference Desk.
+- Ask for suggestions at the Research & Access Desk.